aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 There are two reasons the per-table `refresh_data()` approach is problematic in real-world workbooks:

 - It re-fetches data from the source *every* time it is called, even when the source has not changed.
-- Each call refreshes the entire shared cache.
-When many pivot tables share one cache, repeatedly calling `refresh_data()` per pivot table causes the same cache to be re-fetched over and over again, which is very slow.

 The recommended replacements are: